acdh-oeaw/Teaching_CBS4DH/exercise/commandline/README.md

 - [ ] Use `cut` to show only the filename, without the number of lines

 - [ ] There is a file `animals.txt` in the `data` folder.
-Look at it, then try to reorder the entries in the file, so that the date (first column) and the number (last column) are swapped.
-Then sort the entries by the number in the first line.
-Make the animal names UPPERCASE.
+Look at it using the `cat` tool.
+It contains a date in the first column, then an animal type in the second column and a number of sightings in the third column.
+Find out on how many days there was a rabbit sighting.

+- [ ] Look at the manual of the `tr` tool - can you use it to print the content of `animals.txt` and make the animal names UPPERCASE?

+## extra

+- [ ] Count the words in [E.T.A.
+Hoffmann / Nachtstücke](https://www.gutenberg.org/cache/epub/6341/pg6341.txt)

+- [ ] Count the occurrence of the word "Flugmaschine"  in [A. Hildebrandt / Die Brüder Wright](https://www.gutenberg.org/cache/epub/10914/pg10914.txt)

+- [ ] How big are the files in the `kittens` folder we created yesterday?

+## scripts

+- [ ] create a script that prints "My username is:", then in the next line it prints your username

+- [ ] extend the script to add to the output: "The last 5 commands I typed where:" and then it should print the last 5 commands that you typed on the commandline